antonym/autobench/README.md

-# autobench
+# Autobench

 * This is a Work in Progress *

-Tool for automatically provision a server in a bare metal automation system (MAAS in this instance), and kicking off a job of your choice to run and push to a Phoromatic server automatically.
+Custom built tool for provisioning a server in a bare metal automation system (MAAS in this instance), and kicking off a job of your choice to run and push to a Phoromatic server automatically.

 # Automated Server Provisioning to Phoromatic